I have always been one of those people who has made proclamations to themselves and others that I am not creative. And I’m especially not crafty.

 No one was – and to a certain extent still is – more surprised about this than me.

-Since that workshop I have finished two more dolls and have three more in the making.
+Since that workshop I have finished six more dolls.
 They are for very special women in my life, each woven with special prayers, magick, crystals, herbs, talismans and more inside to represent their life and spiritual gifts.

 And why Pearl?
 Well, at first I didn’t know.
 So annoyed was I with my beloved Pa visiting me at such a ‘silly’ time that I pushed it aside.
 Until it came time to speak her name out loud in our closing circle for the day I became flushed with a beautiful memory of him calling me his little pearl when I was a small girl.